hadrianhughes/cuttlefish/README.md

 ## Next

-- Set up union/enum for constructor type
+- Create a separate AST entity for bind expressions
-- Enable destructuring tuples and constructors
+- Finish destructuring tuples and constructors